steve-gray/swagger-service-skeleton/README.md

         // Custom middleware to run
         customMiddleware: {
             // Middleware to run after some essentials/setup
-            // but before the swagger-router.
+            // but before the openapi-router.
-            beforeSwagger: [
+            beforeOpenAPI: [
                 (req, res, next) => {
                   /* do something */
                   next();
                 },
             ],
-            // Middleware to run after filtering, but immediately before the controller
-            beforeController: [
-                (err, req, res, next) => {
-                    /* Do something */
-                    next();
-                },
-            ],
-            // Middleware to run after swagger-router, if the
+            // Middleware to run after openapi-router, if the
-            // request does not get handled by swagger (i.e.
+            // request does not get handled by OpenAPI middleware routes
-            // custom error handling)
+            // (i.e. custom error handling)
-            afterSwagger: [
+            afterOpenAPI: [
                 (err, req, res, next) => {
                     /* Do something */
                     next();